ExpressLRS/ExpressLRS/.github/ISSUE_TEMPLATE/1-Bug_report.md

 ---
 name: Bug report
-about: You found a bug in expresslrs. 🐞
+about: You found a bug in ExpressLRS. 🐞
 labels: 'bug'
 ---